-This park is the largest city park in Jackson featuring softball diamonds, soccer fields and a public golf course.
+Ella Sharp Park: This park is the largest city park in Jackson featuring softball diamonds, soccer fields, and a public golf course.
 There are also nine separate trails making about 11.5 miles of single track cut into the woods for mountain biking, running, or hiking.

-This 10.5 mile rail trail connects the Village of Concord with Jackson at Weatherwax Road.
+Falling Waters Trail: This 10.5-mile rail-trail connects the Village of Concord with Jackson at Weatherwax Road.
 The trail is mostly rural and takes cyclists and hikers through many scenic vistas including a section along picturesque Lime Lake.
 Don’t miss the Wild Life Marathon along this trail on October 12!

-With bird watching quickly becoming one of the fastest growing hobbies in America, Jackson is the perfect destination to pick up the new hobby.
+With bird watching quickly becoming one of the fastest-growing hobbies in America, Jackson is the perfect destination to pick up the new hobby.
 Birds flock to Jackson especially the Sandhill Cranes who roost in Jackson in the thousands, not only at the sanctuaries but practically everywhere you look.
-Experience Jackson has also created a Jackson County Bird Sighting Checklist to get you started.

-Birding enthusiasts will enjoy many bird watching opportunities at Dahlem, because the nature center is well known throughout the state as having one of the largest Eastern Bluebird trails.
+Dahlem Center: Birding enthusiasts will enjoy many bird-watching opportunities at Dahlem because the nature center is well known throughout the state as having one of the largest Eastern Bluebird trails.
 With five miles of hiking trails containing forests, fields, marshes, and ponds, you can enjoy a guided hike every Tuesday at 9 a.m. or experience the natural fall wonders on your own.
 A resurfaced 3/8 mile trail has been specially designed for those with limited mobility so everyone may enjoy nature this fall.

-As the largest state park in the lower peninsula, there are many opportunities to explore the fall colors at the Waterloo State Recreation Area, which is also a global Important Bird Area (IBA).
-An IBA provides essential habitat for a species of bird, in this case it’s the Cerulean Warbler.
+Waterloo State Recreation Area: As the largest state park in the lower peninsula, there are many opportunities to explore the fall colors at the Waterloo State Recreation Area, which is also a global Important Bird Area (IBA).
+An IBA provides essential habitat for a species of bird, in this case, it’s the Cerulean Warbler.
 Despite a decline in its population in the US, dozens of pairs of Cerulean Warblers flock to the area each year.
 This designation makes bird watching a popular activity at this park throughout the year, but is especially interesting in the fall.

 The wineries that surround Jackson form the heart of the Southeast Michigan Pioneer Wine Trail which stretches from Adrian in the south to Haslett in the north.
 Fall means harvest season for the grapes of Michigan.
 What better way to celebrate the harvest than with a grape stomping party like the Harvest Party and Grape Stomp at Cherry Creek Old Schoolhouse Winery on September 13 or celebrate the release of a favorite vintage with the popular Raspberry Festival at Sandhill Crane Vineyards also on September 13.
 Being out in the country among the vines lends itself to some pretty great fall vistas too.